snowplow/snowplow-cpp-tracker/docs/02-initialisation.md

 TrackerConfiguration tracker_config(
     "namespace", // tracker namespace
     "app-id", // application ID
-    "mob" // platform that the tracker runs on
+    mob // platform that the tracker runs on
 );
 tracker_config.set_desktop_context(false); // do not attach a desktop context entity to events (on by default)